sercankulcu/sercankulcu.github.io/_memory/2012-06-10-before-the-offer.md

 What embarrassed me was not the rejection, because technically there had been no rejection.
 It was how quickly I had built the next stage of my life from a few encouraging signals.
 The company had returned to its normal work after the interview; I had already begun leaving mine in imagination.

 After that, I became more careful with good interviews.
 A pleasant conversation could be pleasant.
 Interest could be interest.
 Until an actual offer arrived, the future was still only grammar.

+## Under Before the Offer

+I like the memory most where it refuses to explain itself completely.
+The campus feeling is there: low stakes from far away, enormous stakes from inside the day.

+Student life made small things feel official before they deserved to be official: a form, a seat, a delay, a half-success.
+I think the truth of the memory lives exactly in that uneven size.